Enameling Blog of Cloisonné & Many Other Enameling Techniques

 Welcome to my Enameling Blog of Cloisonné, Plique a Jour, Champlevé Enameling and yes Painting Enamels.

 This is a donation of everyone’s time to share and further the education of the fine art of enameling.
-I am very happy to answer questions to help you, please ask here so many can join in.
-At the bottom of this page is a comment section.
-Look forward to hearing from you.
+I am very happy to answer questions to help you, Look forward to hearing from you.
+Comment box at the bottom of the page.

 Read, test, fail, analyze, try again and you will surely learn.